Last Updated on: 24th November 2022, 01:02 pm

 - It was discontinued by the manufacturer

-7. Best Sound Clarity: Yamaha CR – 2020 Stereo Receiver
+7. Best Sound Clarity: Yamaha CR-2020 Stereo Receiver

 In 1977 when it was introduced, it topped the list as one of the most elaborate models of the Yamaha receiver line.
 When it comes to the best-sounding vintage receivers, the Yamaha CR-2020 tops the list.

-At the full-rated output, the 105 watt per channel power amplifier reduces total harmonic and intermodulation distortion to a new low (0.05% from 20-20,000 Hz into 8 ohms).
+At the full-rated output, the 105-watt-per-channel power amplifier reduces total harmonic and intermodulation distortion to a new low (0.05% from 20-20,000 Hz into 8 ohms).

 The CR-2020’s tuner makes FM reception up to 18 kHz possible for the first time with unique negative feedback and pilot signal cancellation circuits.